yarml/Writeups/GoogleCTF2022/Hardware-Weather/README.md

 `echo`, `cat`... achieves nothing, so it definitely isn't a shell, `help` doesn't help either ;)

-At his point no more blinf testing can be done, so it's time to read the datasheet and the source code.
+At his point no more blind testing can be done, so it's time to read the datasheet and the source code.

 ## Walking through the datasheet